UniMath/agda-unimath/src/order-theory/nuclei-large-locales.lagda.md

 ## Idea

-A **nucleus** on a [large locale](order-theory.large-locales.md) `L` is an order preserving map `j : hom-set-Large-Poset id L L` such that `j` preserves meets and is inflationary and idempotent.
+A **nucleus** on a [large locale](order-theory.large-locales.md) `L` is an order preserving map `j : hom-set-Large-Poset (λ l → l) L L` such that `j` preserves meets and is inflationary and idempotent.

 ## Definitions